Niels-Peter/XBRL-AI/README.md

 The purpuse off this project is to apply XBRL in AI and Machine learning, by usage of Python.

 The project will be divided into 3 part:
-1. Generic XBRL to AI. -> XBRL-AI.py
+1. Generic XBRL to AI.
-2. XBRL in Danish GAAP og Danish IFRS (with extension) to AI
+..* XBRL-AI.py
-3. Sample of Machine Learning implementation based on this project
+2. XBRL in Danish GAAP og Danish IFRS (with extension) to AI ..* To be added

-2 & 3: to be added!
+3. Sample of Machine Learning implementation based on this project --* To be added

 ## Why this project?